aherrrero/entities_handler/README.md

 Thus, I decided to make a simple PHP Class that will create structured Skype call links complete with icons and classes for styling - works as both a normal PHP `include` or as a WordPress plugin!

+## Instructions ##

+For instructions on how to use this project, please see the included [INSTRUCTIONS.md file](/INSTRUCTIONS.md) for details.

 ## To Do ##

 In the order I'm going to work on them, the things I want to achieve before labelling this project as having reached version 1.0 -

-1. PHP usage instructions
-2. WP usage instructions
-3. GitHub Pages site
+1. GitHub Pages site

 Things for after version 1.0 -

-1. image filename pattern customisation
+1. Image filename pattern customisation
-2. import/export to conf.php in WP admin
+2. Import/export to conf.php in WP admin
+3. Ability to create preset link parameters
+4. Template-able link HTML

 ## License ##